Editor’s Note: This post was originally published on May 10, 2016 and was updated for accuracy and comprehensiveness on November 5, 2019.

-It used to be that your personalization strategy could begin and end with first name personalization in an email.
+It used to be enough to begin and end your personalization strategy with first name personalization in an email.
 Nowadays, that’s old news.
-It’s become even more critical to offer personalized experiences to your shoppers, since 74% of online consumers get frustrated with websites when content appears that has nothing to do with their interests And frustrated shoppers don’t buy.
+It’s become even more critical to offer personalized experiences to your shoppers since 74% of online consumers get frustrated with websites when content appears that has nothing to do with their interests, and frustrated shoppers don’t buy.

-Beyond your database, you can even personalize experiences on your website anonymously, based on the information you’ve gathered from their browsing session (even if you don’t know who they are).
-You can show what products are available based on their IP country or recommend items based on previously viewed pages.
+You can even personalize experiences on your website anonymously, based on the information you’ve gathered from their browsing session (even if you don’t know who they are).
+You can show what products are available based on their IP country, or recommend items based on previously viewed pages.
 By providing these highly personalized experiences, you’ll see the benefits of getting the right products in front of the right people at the right time.

 If you’re ready to get started, here are 5 ecommerce personalization tactics and segmentation tools to implement immediately.

-Personalizing based on device type is critical to the success of your store.
-Mobile is becoming more and more important.
+Personalizing the customer journey based on device type is critical to the success of your store.
 In fact, it currently accounts for one in six dollars spent online.

-Personalizing experience based on device type is something that you can (and should) be doing for every visitor to your site.
-On site, make sure that everything is optimized for a mobile experience, from navigation to adding items to cart and checkout.
+Personalizing the experience based on device type is something that you can (and should) be doing for every visitor to your site.
+Make sure that everything is optimized for a mobile experience on site, from navigation to checkout.
 In your marketing communications, make sure that emails are mobile optimized and calls-to-action are easy to click.

 At the very least, you can show different currencies to buyers from each country.
 Based on IP country, this is anonymous personalization you can deploy across your entire site.
+Arteza, for example, offers customers in either of their U.S. or U.K. markets the chance to shop in their currency.
 By providing a seamless experience, buyers know that their market is a priority for your store.

 3. Pages Visited

-Another anonymous personalization opportunity, you can show site visitors product recommendations based on the pages that they’ve visited.
+Another way to add a personal touch to your customer experience is showing site visitors product recommendations based on the pages that they’ve visited.

 Product recommendations for “People Also Viewed” or “People Also Bought” can be an opportunity to provide valuable recommendations.
 Even anonymously, you’re providing maximum value to visitors by suggesting products based on their interests.

 Your current customers should always have a personalized experience.
-After all, they’ve bought from you, so you have no excuse for not knowing their preferences and interests!
-Personalizing your communications based off past purchases (or past purchase categories) can be a powerful way to drive upsells and cross-sells.
+After all, they’ve bought from you before, so you have no excuse for not knowing their preferences and interests!
+Personalizing your communications based on past purchases (or past purchase categories) can be a powerful way to drive upsells and cross-sells.

-If you product is consumable, you can personalize outreach based on their previous order date, combined with the average lifespan of your product.
+If you product is consumable, you can personalize outreach based on your customers’ previous order date, combined with the average lifespan of your product.

 Even if your products aren’t consumable, if you know the average time between orders, you can automate outreach to customers who are past that window of time to re-engage them.